 We desperately need to teach our children, by real life experiences, the basic connections between earning and spending money, and trading effort for income or benefits.
 The value of work can only be felt by the opportunity to spend or save its pay.
 The value of things can only be appreciated if there is some investment made.
 Likewise, the motivation to work can only be felt by a lack of the desired thing.

 Obviously, there is balance in teaching this to children.
-But here our some ideas we hold about family economy:

 - EVERYONE is an important part of the family and that belief needs to play out tangibly.
 “Teamwork” is verbalized; each member knows his presence is treasured and needed.